mandarveeam/kasten/k3s-nfs-setup.md

 ## Prerequisites

-- A Linux VM or bare-metal server (tested on Ubuntu/Debian)
+- A Linux VM or bare-metal server (tested on Alpine)
 - User with `sudo` privileges
 - `helm` installed
 - `kubectl` installed